neaqx/thegamemaster/README.md

     * Primary colors used on the website: ![Color Scheme](/assets/images/colorscheme.png)

  * Typography
-    * Domine font is the main font used throughout the website with serif as its fallback font.
+    * Nova font is the main font used throughout the website.

  * Wireframes
-    * Pen and paper in the notebook: simple and effective.
+    * Pen and paper in the Ipad: simple and effective.

 ---